Skip to main content

 The Move Part 2

 Letting Go Things surrounding the sale of my home are building … in a BIG way.
-After listing our home of 37+ years for sale this past June, my husband and I threw ourselves into decluttering and sprucing it up for the open house, held mid-June.
+After listing our home of 37-plus years for sale this past June, my husband and I threw ourselves into decluttering and sprucing it up for the open house, held mid-June.
 By the end of the month, we had secured buyers.
 Despite our diligent effort to attain our home’s Certificate of Occupancy as promised in our contract, it appeared our town’s building department seemed to have it in for us.
 Just when we’d been told things were looking good, that inspection conditions had been met, they imposed a new requirement.
 A phone call with a Disney-like villain town clerk, who seemed personally invested in thwarting us, brought me to tears of frustration.
 Two steps forward, one step back.
 Another delay.
 Another expense.
 Today we have what we hope is our last inspection.
 Headaches aside, I knew there’d be an emotional toll of selling our home.
-It’s easy to keep those heavy thoughts at bay when y...
+It’s easy to keep those heavy thoughts at bay wh...

 The Move Part 1